Potential cultural impact of extraterrestrial contact: Interstellar groups of civilizations

-Given the age of the galaxy, Harrison surmises that there exist several "galactic clubs", groupings of civilizations from across the galaxy.
+Given the age of the galaxy, Harrison surmises that "galactic clubs" might exist, groupings of civilizations from across the galaxy.
 Such clubs could begin as loose confederations or alliances, eventually developing into powerful unions of many civilizations.
 If humanity could enter into a dialogue with one extraterrestrial civilization, it might be able to join such a galactic club.
 As more extraterrestrial civilizations, or unions thereof, are found, these could also become assimilated into such a club.
 Sebastian von Hoerner has suggested that entry into a galactic club may be a way for humanity to handle the culture shock arising from contact with an advanced extraterrestrial civilization.

 Whether a broad spectrum of civilizations from many places in the galaxy would even be able to cooperate is disputed by Michaud, who states that civilizations with huge differences in the technologies and resources at their command "may not consider themselves even remotely equal".
 It is unlikely that humanity would meet the basic requirements for membership at its current low level of technological advancement.
 A galactic club may, William Hamilton speculates, set extremely high entrance requirements that are unlikely to be met by less advanced civilizations.

 When two Canadian astronomers argued that they potentially discovered 234 extraterrestrial civilizations through analysis of the Sloan Digital Sky Survey database, Douglas Vakoch doubted their explanation for their findings, noting that it would be unusual for all of these stars to pulse at exactly the same frequency unless they were part of a coordinated network: "If you take a step back," he said, "that would mean you have 234 independent stars that all decided to transmit the exact same way."